zenml-io/zenml/docs/book/misc/faq.md

 #### How can I speak with the community?

-First point of call should be [our Slack group](https://zenml.io/slack-invite/).
+The first point of call should be [our Slack group](https://zenml.io/slack-invite/).
 Ask your questions about bugs or specific use cases and someone from the core team will respond.